 Let me shed some light on the matter… Wouldn’t it be an extra special experience if you worked together?
 By working together, you’ll understand each other and appreciate each other more.

-On top of that you can help, support and be there for each other.
+In fact, planning a wedding is not a piece of cake you can help, support and be there for one another.
 So, trash any ideas about fixing him.
 And admit it, you can’t do the wedding planning on your own.
 Basically, you need to forgive your groom the oversight.
 Here are a few sites and links to sidestep any of the grooms wedding etiquette mistakes.
 Let’s dive in…

 Grooms Wedding Etiquette Mistakes